durnaltuna/my-static-website/README.md

 This repository contains the source code for a simple static website hosted on a robust, scalable, and fully automated cloud infrastructure.

-## Live Demo

-You can view the live website here: [https://tunadurnalcloud.com](https://tunadurnalcloud.com)

 ## Project Overview

 This project was built to demonstrate a complete CI/CD (Continuous Integration/Continuous Delivery) pipeline for deploying a static website using a modern DevOps toolchain.